elizabethadegbaju/enchanted-day/README.md

 ### AI Agent Configuration

 Configure AI behavior in `lib/chat-service.ts`.
-Our sophisticated AI architecture is built on the **Strands AI framework** and deployed in **Bedrock AgentCore**, featuring a primary orchestration agent that manages specialized sub-agents as tools.
+Our sophisticated AI architecture is built on the **Strands AI framework** and deployed in **Bedrock AgentCore**.
 The complete agent runtime and orchestration logic is hosted at <https://github.com/elizabethadegbaju/enchantedday>.

 A Lambda function is deployed in our backend to handle all communications with the Agent Runtime, providing seamless integration between the frontend and our multi-agent AI system.